 Coronavirus has already dealt a blow to Social Security’s finances.
 Trump’s payroll tax holiday could make it worse

-President Donald Trump’s push for a payroll tax holiday could leave Social Security and Medicare on even shakier ground.
+President Donald Trump’s executive order deferring, and possibly forgiving, payroll taxes could leave Social Security and Medicare on even shakier ground.

 The entitlement programs’ finances have long been troubled.
 And the crush of coronavirus-induced layoffs has only deepened the problem by slashing the amount of payroll tax revenue going into their trust funds.